samsond/samsond.github.io/_posts/2025-2-29-from-alert-to-actions.md

 Once you’ve confirmed that the alert fires in Prometheus and the Slack notification is delivered, your automated alerting system is working as intended!

 > **Note**: The example provided here is intentionally simple to illustrate the alerting flow, allowing us to focus on the integration setup—including Prometheus configuration, alert rule design, and Alertmanager’s routing.

-### Full Example Repository

-For a complete, working example of this setup, check out the code on GitHub: [samsond/alerting-demo](https://github.com/samsond/alerting-demo)